 The mysqlnd replication and load balancing plugin is implemented as a PHP extension.
 It is written in C and operates under the hood of PHP.
 During the startup of the PHP interpreter, in the module init phase of the PHP engine, it gets registered as a mysqlnd plugin to replace selected mysqlnd C methods.

-the MySQL server.
-If a query is recognized as read-only, it will
+mysqlnd (PHP) to the MySQL server.
+If a query is recognized as read-only,

 considered read-only if they either start with